LEF-UNINE/Shifting_interactions_under_climate_change/README.md

 This is a repository for the code and the data used for the paper "**Adapting to change: exploring the consequences of climate-induced host plant shifts in two specialist Lepidoptera species**" written by Baptiste Bovay, Patrice Descombes, Yannick Chittaro, Gaétan Glauser, Hanna Nomoto and Sergio Rasmann.

-The code is divided into three scripts:
+The code is divided into four scripts:
 - Main_analyses.R (contain the analyses done for the main text of the paper)
 - Supplementary_analyses.R (contains the analyses done for the supplementary document of the paper)
+- Lepido_historical_migration.R (contains the analyses for the historical shift in elevation)
-- Species_distribution_models.R (contains the script for the species distribution analyses and modelling)
+- Species_distribution_models.R (contains the script for the species distribution models)

 The main script (Main_analyses.R) uses 6 data frames, one for each section with a corresponding name:
 - Field_experiment.csv